 And if you know your red well, you recognise Mendoza as a Mecca for red wine lovers.
 That’s where the Argentinian grapes make their magic.

-However, I do confess that a Malbec Rosé stills intrigues me.
+However, I do confess that a Malbec Rosé still intrigues me.
 So why not give it a go?
 Crios Malbec Rosé is a delicate dry wine with notes of strawberry and gooseberry.
 It’s refreshing and crisp.
 Perfect for a casual summer meal such as salads, and seafood.
 Remember this wine works better when served chilled.

 The Food of my Choice

 There is nothing fleshier than a fish meal when the temperatures start to rise.
-Despite not having the Mediterranean breeze at the Midlands, I have decided to recreate a popular dish at home – our special grilled salmon with roasted potatoes.
+Despite not having the Mediterranean breeze in the Midlands, I have decided to recreate a popular dish at home – our special grilled salmon with roasted potatoes.

 When Grilled Salmon meets Malbec Rosé